 The motivation behind protecting personally identifiable information (PII) is often one of complying with legal and regulatory requirements as opposed to a security concern.
-For many organizations, navigating between the two can seem like being forced to choose between Scylla and Charybdis, but there is a way that you can have both without sacrificing the requirements of either one.
+For many organizations, navigating between the two can seem like being forced to choose between the lesser of two evils, but there is a way that you can have both without sacrificing the requirements of either one.

 Maybe your industry or business is young and you don’t yet see where cybersecurity fits in the ecosystem; maybe you’re too small an organization to have set aside budget dollars for cyber solutions; maybe you’re in a compliance-driven organization that prioritizes compliance requirements over security investments.

 These are situations we see every day.
 It’s not at all uncommon for executives to find themselves without the time to understand security or for organizations to lack the staff required to focus on it.
 Security functionality often gets bumped, especially in development, in favor of the features and capabilities customers ask for, particularly in high-growth sectors like technology and in compliance-driven industries like financial services and healthcare.